sangwa/eco-tha/README.md

 The search path of the input file can be specified via the environment variable `INSTANCES_FILE` and defaults to `takehome_ip_addresses.txt` (as per the task specification) in the current working directory.
 A sample file with a few arbitrary addresses that satisfy the task specification is provided in the root of the repository.

 The file is not built into the Docker image at the moment, as the list of target instances is supposed to be more or less dynamic.
-Therefore if the Docker image is used the proper file should be mounted to the Docker image's working directory (`/app`), optionally with the proper path override specified.
+Therefore if the Docker image is used the proper file should be mounted to the Docker image's working directory (`/app`), optionally with the proper path override specified, as shown in the example command lines above.

 #### Services